thoughtspot/thoughtspot.github.io/_admin/ts-cloud/full-app-embed.md

 **`path`**
 *String*.
 The URL path of the ThoughtSpot application page to embed.

-{% include warning.html content="When both `path` and `PageId` attributes are defined, the path definition takes precedence." %}
+{% include warning.html content="When both `path` and `pageId` attributes are defined, the path definition takes precedence." %}

 **`pageId`**
 *String*.
 The unique identifier for the ThoughtSpot application page.
 The following values are valid.

 - `Page.Search`
   Displays the search answers page when the application loads.
 - `Page.Answers`
    Displays the saved search answers (**Answers**) page when the application loads.
 - `Page.Pinboards`
    Displays the **Pinboards** page when the application loads.
 - `Page.Data`
    Displays the **Data** page when the application loads.
 - `Page.Home`
    Displays the **Home** page when the application loads.